maidsafe/rfcs/proposed/0008 MPID Messaging.md

 1. Vault
     1. outbox
     1. inbox
-    1. detecting of Client, if "push" model used
     1. sending message flow
     1. retrieving message flow
     1. deleting message flow
     1. churn handling and refreshing for account_transfer
+    1. detecting of Client, if "push" model used
     1. MPID Client addressing (if MPID address registration procedure is to be undertaken - i.e. in "pull" model)

 1. Routing
     1. `Authority::MpidManager`
-    1. if "push" model, notifying Client with `MpidHeader` when Client joins
     1. definition of `MPID_MESSAGE_TAG` and `MPID_HEADER_TAG`
     1. definition of `MpidMessage` and `MpidHeader`
     1. support Delete (for StructuredData only)
+    1. if "push" model: notify vault when a client joins and notifying Client with `MpidHeader`
     1. address relocation (allows Client to use a fixed MPID address to connect to the network and allows "push" model - not required for "pull" model)

 1. Client